Medical Acupuncture ![]()

 If you've been struggling with a stubborn weight problem, consider acupuncture weight loss treatment to give your weight loss efforts a boost.

-Chinese Dietary Therapy for Weight Loss
+Dietary Therapy

 1. Green tea: has antioxidants, good for weight loss because it is a psychoactive stimulant and a mild diuretic, has caffeine, can cause insomnia.